Honolulu Med Spa Feature: The Making Of An Esthetician

 After graduation, what’s next?
 Do they start applying for jobs?

 Malia: Yes, they apply immediately.
 The first thing I tell them to do is to go to DCCA and apply for a work permit.
-I don’t guarantee work, but it’s a tight-knit industry, so I know many of the Dr.’s and MedSpa’s that I can put in a good word in if they are extremely hard workers.
+Although I can’t guarantee employment, the industry is close-knit, and I can recommend numerous doctors and med spas if they demonstrate exceptional work ethic.

 Besides the hours and necessary licensing, what else does a hopeful Esthetician need to make it in this industry?

 Malia: Emotional connections.
-You must be emotionally connected to your clients if you want to be successful.
-Your clients will keep coming back to you and refer their friends to you.
+If you want to succeed, you must have an emotional connection with your clients.
+Your clients will keep coming back to you and they will refer their friends to you.
 This will keep you continuously booked.
 You must nurture your clients.

 Can you imagine working in any other industry?